nuh-sikander/KaggleStuff/README.md

 # KaggleStuff
-Its my stash for ideas/techniques/code that is colleted from Kaggle and might be of help.
+Its my stash for ideas/techniques/code that is collected from Kaggle and might be of help.